ShashiQubit/BarrenPlateaus_DLA_Data/README.md

 ## Repository Contents

     data/: Contains the pre-generated data files.
-    scripts/: Contains the original Python scripts with a minor fix. figues/: Contains the figure generated from the script README.md: This document.
+    barren_plateaus.py: Contains the original Python scripts with a minor fix. figures/: Contains the figures generated from the script README.md: This document.

 # Usage